Chocolate and coffee? Intriguing.

 December will be a busy time for old Hill buildings potentially facing demolition.
 On December 6th, the landmarks board will consider Broadway’s 1960s-era Bonney Watson Funeral Home as an official landmark.
 CHS reported here on the unsuccessful first design review of the twin seven-story mixed-use apartment buildings destined to rise on the coveted funeral home property.

+In addition to attending the December 20th hearing on the nomination, you can add your comments here by email.
 The full 1632 15th Ave nomination packet is below.
 Continue reading

 King County Metro asked and the people responded: Change is coming to the 10.
 After receiving overwhelmingly positive feedback in a recent public survey, Metro’s decision to reroute the popular Capitol Hill bus comes as part of its preparations for the start of light rail service to Capitol Hill Station next year.
 Under the change, slated to go in effect in March, the 10 will scrap its E Pine and 15th Ave to E John sections to travel up the Hill on E Olive Way to serve the Broadway station.